Frequently Asked Questions (FAQ)

 YKHEMP is designed to be a prospective cohort study.
 “Prospective” means that the study takes place over a period of time.
 “Cohort” means that the same individuals participate throughout the length of the study.

 Around 1500 adults and 500 children participated in the YKHEMP baseline study in 2017 and 2018.
 The children (aged 3-19 at their first time of participation) are followed-up every 5 years, and the adults every 10 years.
-We do this to see if the level of exposure to metals changes overtime, and if the level of exposure is related to health outcomes.
+We do this to see if the level of exposure to metals changes over time, and if the level of exposure is related to health outcomes.

-In addition to following up with past-participants, we include a small number of new participants every five years.
+In addition to following up with past-participants, we also include a number of new participants every five years.
 This is done to account for people moving, us not being able to reach them, or otherwise not being able to participate in the study.

 Q. What does YKHEMP test for?

 Arsenic is one of the key contaminants being investigated by YKHEMP.
 Other contaminants of potential concern include antimony, cadmium, lead, manganese, and vanadium.
+These are being measured because other research and studies have shown that they are present at the Giant Mine site.

 Q. What information does YKHEMP collect from participants?